Pantheon: Rise of the Fallen

-Pantheon: Rise of the Fallen is a high fantasy massively multiplayer online role-playing game currently in development from Visionary Realms, Inc. that incorporates both new and classical game mechanics.
+Pantheon: Rise of the Fallen is a high fantasy MMORPG currently in development from Visionary Realms, Inc. that incorporates both new and classical game mechanics.
 Brad McQuaid, the co-creator of EverQuest and founder of Visionary Realms, served as the CCO for Pantheon until his death in November 2019.
 Pantheon's creative vision is pioneered by Chris Perkins, who has served as the creative director for Pantheon since 2015.
-As of March 2022, Pantheon is currently in pre-alpha testing.
+As of April 2023, Pantheon is currently in Early Access.

 Setting

 Pantheon: Rise of the Fallen takes place on the high fantasy world of Terminus, a wildly diverse planet formed from fragments of many different realms that were forced together by massive planar collisions, each bringing their own unique civilizations and deities.
 Roughly 450 years after these collisions began, the god Ittero corrupted his Ginto race into a "craven, vicious people" known as the Revenant and unleashed them upon the world.
 Thirty-four years later, as prophecy foretold, six powerful beings called War Wizards arrived on Terminus and pushed back the Revenant armies, until two years later when the War Wizards disappeared without warning.
 When this happened, the remaining races mysteriously lost contact with their deities.
 The year is now 987 Ithosbrun Hjilen (IH), as the races strive to establish a foothold on Terminus and regain connection to their deities.